tommytracey/udacity/self-driving-nano/projects/2-traffic-signs/p2-writeup.md

 * __Normalization__ (standard)
 * __Contrast enhancement__ (done as part of normalization process)
-  * I used this Scikit [histogram equalization function](http://scikit-image.org/docs/dev/api/skimage.exposure.html#skimage.exposure.equalize_adapthist) to enhance local contrast details of the image in regions that are darker or lighter than most of the image.
-You can see that this not only boosts the contrast, but inherently increases the overall brightness of the image. [(link to source code)]()
+  * I used this Scikit [histogram equalization function](http://scikit-image.org/docs/dev/api/skimage.exposure.html#skimage.exposure.equalize_adapthist), which not only normalizes the images, but also enhances local contrast details in regions that are darker or lighter than most of the image.
+You can see from the image sample below this also inherently increases the brightness of the image. [(link to source code)]()

    <img src='images/writeup/orig_vs_norm.jpg' width="25%"/>